The Seven-Beer Snitch

 "The Seven-Beer Snitch" is the fourteenth episode of the sixteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on April 3, 2005.
 The episode was written by Bill Odenkirk and directed by Matthew Nastuk.

 In this episode, Mr. Burns turns the town's unpopular concert hall into a prison.
 After Homer is sent there when he is convicted of a minor crime, he reports on the prisoners' activities to the guards for rewards.
-Charles Napier as guest starred as Officer Krackney, and architect Frank Gehry appeared as himself.
+Charles Napier guest starred as Officer Krackney, and architect Frank Gehry appeared as himself.
 The episode received mixed reviews.